mschauer/NanoTimes.jl/README.md

 #### Copyright &copy;2017 by Jeffrey Sarnoff.
 All rights reserved.
 ----------
 ### timestamps, times&sdot;of&sdot;day, durations with nanoseconds
-#### use preserves temporal relationships and precision
+#### algorithms preserve temporal relationships and local precision
-- Clocks are moments of time: your clock and calendar
+- Times are moments of time: your clock and calendar
 - Spans are measures in time: +(3 days), -(5 microseconds), +(1 week 2 days)
+- useTime24 when you need Base.Dates.Time
 ----

-   &diamond; fully interoperable with DateTime, Date, Time types
+   &diamond; fully interoperable with DateTime, Date, Time24 types
    &diamond; provides a clean, easy-to-understand functional interface
    &diamond; enhances the ability to work with mixed time masures
    &diamond; covers all levels of FINRA, MiFID II timestamping